 The last line read: “I can do more” and she listed events coming up where she could help that year.
 Habitat For Humanity and PrideFest were underlined.

 Her religion was the religion of good faith, and moral stewardship.
-She was a Unitarian/Universalist her entire adult life because she found fellowship with people of differing beliefs who were bound by principles to make the world a better place.
+She was a Unitarian/Universalist her entire adult life because she found fellowship with people who welcomed differing beliefs and were bound by principles to make the world a better place.

 Her dedication was to the service of others and never for herself.
 In her mind she would always be that humble little girl from poverty who didn’t think she was pretty.
 And she channeled that into being an unselfish champion for the marginalized and the underprivileged.